Azure/aks-set-context/README.md

 This action can be used to set cluster context before other actions like [`azure/k8s-deploy`](https://github.com/Azure/k8s-deploy/tree/master), [`azure/k8s-create-secret`](https://github.com/Azure/k8s-create-secret/tree/master) or any kubectl commands (in script) can be run subsequently in the workflow.

+Refer to [starter templates](https://github.com/Azure/actions-workflow-samples/tree/master/Kubernetes) to deploy to any Kubernetes cluster on-premise or any cloud including Azure Kubernetes service.

 ## Action inputs

 <table>